Justice and Law Administration

 This course is a survey and discussion of the problems surrounding judicial and correctional administration.
 Students will be exposed to both internal and external constraints with an emphasis on current trends and directions relative to public policy.
 Focus on the relationship between theory and practice will be the central theme of the course.

 This course will expand the content offered in FIN 510 in order to reinforce the vital linkage between scholarly literature and data-based decision making.
 This course will focus on increasing the student’s ability to critically comprehend the literature in the field of justice and law administration.
 Prerequisite: FIN 510.

 This vehicle is designed to provide the student with an opportunity to develop his/her own learning experience.
 A student will design a project and secure a faculty sponsor.
-May be utilized more than once.
-Prerequisite: Written permission of faculty sponsor and department.
-Registration through the Division of Graduate Studies is required.
+The vehicle may be utilized more than once.
+Prerequisite: written permission of faculty sponsor and department.
+Registration through the Office of Graduate Admissions is required.